-Alzheimer's Disease results in almost 2 million deaths each year.
-It affects 6% of people over 65 years old.
-Research has shown that engaging in intellectual activities may reduce your risk of Alzheimer's Disease.
-Brain stimulation is a method of Alzheimer's Disease prevention that has become easy and fun to do with specially designed games.
-Current solutions such as Luminosity make use of this concept by presenting users with stimulating brain challenges.
-The idea is that by giving users a fun way to challenge their brains, users can keep their brains healthy and reduce the risk of Alzheimer's Disease.
-There is currently one aspect current brain stimulating games don't incorporate.
+Brain stimulation games are a method of Alzheimer's Disease prevention that has gained attention in the last 5-10 years.
+Current solutions such as Lumosity make use of this concept by presenting users with stimulating brain challenges.
+Lumosity is an online site that uses scientific research about the brain to create games that enhance cognition in different aspects.
+The idea is that by giving users a fun way to challenge their brains, users can keep their brains healthy and reduce the symptoms of degenerative brain diseases.
+There is one aspect however that many brain game platforms, including Lumosity, do not address: social interaction.

-Research has also shown that regular stimulating social interactions can also reduce the risk of Alzheimer's Disease.
-Barbara Jenkins, our sponsor, has created a fast-paced word game that incorporates social gameplay in order to provide users with maximum potential for increasing their brain health.
+Research has shown that regular stimulating interactions can also reduce the risk of Alzheimer's Disease.
+Barbara Jenkins, our sponsor, has created a fast-paced word game called WordScuffle that incorporates social gameplay in order to provide users with maximum potential for increasing their brain health.
 The game generates random letter sets with which the user will have three minutes to construct as many words as possible.
-Words will be constructed in a grid like fashion, which allows words to overlap.
+Words will be constructed in a grid-like fashion, which allows words to overlap.
 Once a game is finished, the user's score is calculated and they can compare their score and words with other users of the game.